The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Introduction

-Now coming to the semiclassical transport of WSMs, chiral anomaly is caused by the pumping of charge carriers between two Weyl points (WPs) with opposite chirality when both electric and magnetic fields are parallel.
-Chiral anomaly and nontrivial Berry curvature together induce another key effect, the Planar Hall effect (PHE) \cite{PhysRevLett.119.176804, PhysRevResearch.2.022029, PhysRevB.100.205128, PhysRevB.99.115121, PhysRevB.98.161110, PhysRevB.98.121108, PhysRevB.98.041103, PhysRevB.96.041110}.
+Now coming to the semi classical transport of WSMs, chiral anomaly is caused by the pumping of charge carriers between two WPs with opposite chirality when both electric and magnetic fields are parallel.
+Chiral anomaly and non-trivial Berry curvature together induce another key effect, the Planar Hall effect (PHE) \cite{PhysRevLett.119.176804, PhysRevResearch.2.022029, PhysRevB.100.205128, PhysRevB.99.115121, PhysRevB.98.161110, PhysRevB.98.121108, PhysRevB.98.041103, PhysRevB.96.041110}.
 In a PHE arrangement, the electric and magnetic fields are coplanar rather than mutually perpendicular, as in a conventional Hall effect.
-In addition to the chiral anomaly origin of PHE, it is also observed in ferromagnetic materials originating from strong spin-orbit coupling \cite{PhysRevLett.90.107201, PhysRevB.78.212402}.
-In nonmagnetic semimetals, this effect can also be induced by the orbital anisotropy of the electronic structure. and Fermi surface \cite{PhysRevResearch.2.022029, PhysRevX.8.031002}.
-In topological semimetals, the anisotropic orbital magnetoresistance can also contribute significantly to PHE \cite{PhysRevMaterials.3.014201, PhysRevB.99.155119, liang2019origin, Meng_2020}.
+In addition to the chiral anomaly origin of PHE, it is also observed in ferromagnetic materials originating from strong spin-orbit coupling (SOC) \cite{PhysRevLett.90.107201, PhysRevB.78.212402}.
+In non-magnetic semimetals, this effect can also be induced by the orbital anisotropy of the electronic structure and Fermi surface \cite{PhysRevResearch.2.022029, PhysRevX.8.031002}.
+In topological semimetals, the anisotropic orbital magneto resistance can also contribute significantly to PHE \cite{PhysRevMaterials.3.014201, PhysRevB.99.155119, liang2019origin, Meng_2020}.
 It is noteworthy that PHE behaves quite differently in type-II WSMs as compared with type-I semimetals as the band crossings of electron pockets and hole pockets are tilted in type-II WSMs.
-Therefore, it has become important to investigate PHE in different topological phases, as evidenced in a recent study.
-Importantly, WSMs in the form of binary and ternary tellurides have attracted a lot of attention recently as they exhibit topological Fermi arcs \cite{li2017,wu2016, tamai2016,deng2016,haubold2017,belopolski2017}, exotic transport phenomena such as large (unsaturated) magnetoresistance \cite{ali2014,jiang2015,khim2016,thirupathaiah2017}, and superconductivity \cite{cai2019,lu2016,qi2016,xing2018}.
+Therefore, it has become important to investigate PHE in different topological phases, as evidenced in {{ a recent study \cite{PhysRevB.107.L081110} }}.
+Importantly, WSMs in the form of binary and ternary tellurides have attracted a lot of attention recently as they exhibit topological Fermi arcs \cite{li2017,wu2016, tamai2016,deng2016,haubold2017,belopolski2017}, exotic transport phenomena such as large magneto resistance \cite{ali2014,jiang2015,khim2016,thirupathaiah2017}, and superconductivity \cite{cai2019,lu2016,qi2016,xing2018}.